t00/Dapper.SqlGenerator/Dapper.SqlGenerator.Async/README.md

 ## Dapper.SqlGenerator.Async Usage - Select

-All typed Dapper Query variants are available, some example SELECT queries:
+All typed Dapper Query variants are available, some examples for SELECT queries:

     using Dapper.SqlGenerator.Async;